Panama disease: Disease management

 Currently, fungicides and other chemical and biological control agents have proven fairly unsuccessful, or only successful in vitro or in greenhouses, in the face of Panama disease of bananas.
 The most commonly used practices include mostly sanitation and quarantine practices to prevent the spread of Panama disease out of infected fields.
-However, the most effective tool against Panama disease is the development of banana plants resistant to Fusarium oxysporum f. sp. cubense.
+However, the most effective tool against Panama disease is the development of banana plants resistant to Foc.
 The clonal reproduction of banana has led to a consequential lack of other varieties.
 Efforts are being made to produce resistant varieties, but with bananas being triploids which do not produce seeds, this is not an easy task.
 Creating clones from tissue cultures, rather than suckers, has proven somewhat successful in breeding resistant varieties, although these tend to have decreased success in stress-tolerance, yield, or other beneficial traits necessary for commercial varieties.
 Nevertheless, these efforts are leading to the best control measure for Panama disease of banana.

-In 2017, a disease-resistance gene (RGA2) was transformed into Cavendish bananas which showed disease resistance to Fusarium wilt tropical race 4.
+In 2017, a disease-resistance gene (RGA2) was transformed into Cavendish bananas which showed disease resistance to TR4.
 One specific transformed line, which consisted of eight plants, showed resistance in the field for all of them.
-The field trial lasted three years and the plants exhibited a yield drag.
+The field trial lasted three years, and the plants exhibited a yield drag.
 Taiwanese researchers believe that the onset of TR4 was linked to soil degradation caused by the use of chemical fertilizers.
 Hong et al 2020 achieved significant suppression with a chilli pepper/banana rotation.
 This success is not merely applicable to Musa or even crops in general - it suggests that a similar "rotation" concept in livestock is advisable.
 The resistance of different banana cultivars to the pathogen is under scrutiny.
 The FAO provides a sanitation and diagnostic manual.